Luckydd99/Luckydd99.github.io/aboutme.md

 subtitle: A Master's student in Cryptography
 ---

 My name is Luca Di Domenico.
 I am studying to become a cryptographer.
-It will come the time when I will be working hard to assure your privacy, or the privacy of someone else.
+At some point, I will protect your privacy, or the privacy of someone else.
+Enjoy this website!

-### My story
+# My story

 It is **too** long to write it here, do you not think so?